-- is

-- Prudence principle A.

-- Β. Objectivity principle

-- C. Cost principle

-- D. Going concern principle

-- 13. Miwani Ltd. purchased furniture for Sh.500,000.
+12. New furniture is purchased, the accountant records the transaction based on the invoice prepared by seller which is independent and unbiased Prudence principle A. Objectivity principle B. C. Cost principle D. Going concern principle (2 marks) 13.
+Miwani Ltd. purchased furniture for Sh.500,000.
 Its recorded as Sh.500,000 although its value in the market is Sh.650,000.

-- A. Business entity principle

-- Β. Revenue recognition principle

-- C. Objectivity principle

-- D. Cost principle

-You are reviewing the books of Mambo Ltd. and in the process, you have identified the following errors in its books of accounts: error of reversal, error of original entry, transposition error, error of omission, error of principle; Match the errors committed with the statement that best identifies them.

-- 14. Invoice is entered in the accounts receivable as Sh.71,000 instead of Sh.17,000.

-- Error of principle A.

-- B. Error of original entry

-- Error of reversal C.

-- D. Error of commission

-- 15. The accountant has not included stationery worth Sh.10,000 in the books of account.

-- Error of commission A.

-- B. Error of original entry

-- C. Error of omission

-- Transposition error D.

-- 16. The accountant entered wages payable as Sh.76,890 instead of Sh.67,980.

-- A. Error of principle

-- B. Transposition error

-- C. Error of reversal

-- D. Error of original entry

-- 17. The accountant entered Sh.36,000 used to pay for the owner's dowry as business expenses.

-- A. Error of original entry

-- B. Error of principle

-- C. Error of commission

-- D. Error of omission

-- 18. The accountant recorded Sh.60,000 in accounts payable instead of accounts receivable.

-- Transposition error A.

-- B. Error of principle

-- C. Error of omission

-- Error of reversal D.

-- 19. The annual reports are to be prepared and published for circulation among the external end users such as
+A. Business entity principle B. Revenue recognition principle C. Objectivity principle D. Cost principle (2 marks) Use the following information to answer Question 14 to Question 18: You are reviewing the books of Mambo Ltd. and in the process, you have identified the following errors in its books of accounts: error of reversal, error of original entry, transposition error, error of omission, error of principle; Match the errors committed with the statement that best identifies them.
+14. Invoice is entered in the accounts receivable as Sh.71,000 instead of Sh.17,000.
+Error of principle A. B. Error of original entry Error of reversal C. D. Error of commission (2 marks) 15.
+The accountant has not included stationery worth Sh.10,000 in the books of account.
+Error of commission A. B. Error of original entry C. Error of omission Transposition error D. (2 marks) 16.
+The accountant entered wages payable as Sh.76,890 instead of Sh.67,980.
+A. Error of principle B. Transposition error C. Error of reversal D. Error of original entry (2 marks) 17.
+The accountant entered Sh.36,000 used to pay for the owner's dowry as business expenses.
+A. Error of original entry B. Error of principle C. Error of commission D. Error of omission (2 marks) 18.
+The accountant recorded Sh.60,000 in accounts payable instead of accounts receivable.
+Transposition error A. B. Error of principle C. Error of omission Error of reversal D. (2 marks) 19.
+The annual reports are to be prepared and published for circulation among the external end users such as

-- А. Company, competitors, contributors and employees
+A. Company, competitors, contributors and employees

-- Β. Customers, creators, collaborators and contractors
+B. Customers, creators, collaborators and contractors

-- C. Government, competitors, owners and top management
+C. Government, competitors, owners and top management

-- D. Shareholders, investors, bankers, debenture holders and creditors (2 marks)
+D. Shareholders, investors, bankers, debenture holders and creditors